knpuniversity/blog/hello-world.rst

 * **Opening up on GitHub** - Until now, the script and code have been totally closed.
 That means that if you find a typo or thought something could be explained better, making the change was impossible.
 That's silly, so we're changing that.
-You can peak at [our GitHub](https://github.com/knpuniversity).
+You can peak at `our GitHub`_.
 We're also going to open source more code and parts of the KnpUniversity site itself.
+In fact, this blog is `sourced from GitHub`_

 * **Coding Activities** - We believe that learning should always be example based, which in the coding world means building tutorials.
 We also think